 Here are some of the opportunities to rack up extra rewards when you use your card or to use your rewards in some out-of-the-box ways.

 Is your credit card offering extra rewards right now or changing up how you can redeem those rewards?
 Tell us about it in the comments or email firstname.lastname@example.org.

 Chase expands reward redemption options

 Information related to Chase Sapphire Preferred® has been collected by CardRatings and has not been supplied or reviewed by the card issuer.

-Chase has announced that Chase Sapphire Reserve® and Chase Sapphire Preferred® Card members can redeem their rewards to "erase" dining, grocery stores and home improvement store purchases much like the "Purchase Eraser" tool allows Capital One® Venture® Rewards Credit Card and other Capital One cardholders to do for travel purchases.
+Chase has announced that Chase Sapphire Reserve® and Chase Sapphire Preferred® Card members can redeem their rewards to "erase" dining (including delivery and takeout), grocery store and home improvement store purchases, and contributions to a dozen eligible charities, much like the "Purchase Eraser" tool allows Capital One® Venture® Rewards Credit Card and other Capital One cardholders to do for travel purchases.

 New travel credit options for Chase Sapphire Reserve® members